AdamJohnson64/RenderToy/README.md

   - Parts of this can be a tooling platform for trying other things.
   - Split out controls (etc) for the express purpose of simple reuse.

+Personally I'm a huge fan of build infrastructure and software designs that serve that purpose.
+Code should be easy to build and easy to test so we take a little extra time here to get that structure right.

+## Latest
+One thing we all end up doing at some point is using a graphics abstraction to handle things like D3D12 vs Vulkan so the goal here is to build such an abstraction.
+This is one of the goals for "Arcturus", along with more C++ code so we can handle more architectures and targets.

 ## License
-This software is 100% written and maintained by myself (Adam Johnson) in my free time.
-I claim and maintain full copyright in this software.
+Code presented here within this repository is 100% written by myself (Adam Johnson) in my free time, and I claim full copyright in this software.

+Code referenced via submodules should be referred to as 3rd Party Software and all rights and licensing terms remain the property of their respective owners.

+This repository does NOT confer any sublicense to 3rd Party components.
+If you wish to use submodules of this code you shall adhere to the independent license terms of those submodule components.

 You may download, compile, modify and use the software for personal education or curiosity.

-You may not release compiled versions of this software, nor may you release modified versions of this code.
-You MAY NOT use any of this code (neither text nor binary) for any commercial purposes or interests, nor any commercial product.
+You MAY NOT release compiled versions of this software, nor may you release modified versions of this code, neither in part nor whole.

+You MAY NOT use any of this code (neither text nor binary) for any commercial purposes or interests, nor any commercial product, neither in part nor whole.